strategineer/personal-website/content/books/2024-05-03/index.md

 params:
   isbn13: "9781399806855"
   year: "2023"
+slug: "9781399806855"
+star_rating: 5
 title: The Autistic Experience - Silenced Voices Finally Heard
-star_rating: 5
 ---

 **"You're not alone.
 I hear you.
 I see you.
 You're a valid person.
 Autism is an intrinsic part of you and that's not something to ever be ashamed of.**